 What is Composite Decking?

 Composite decking, on the other hand, is a blend of wood fibres and recycled plastic.
 It’s like the best of both worlds – the look and feel of wood, with added durability and less maintenance.
-And if you’re after cheap composite decking in UK, you’ll find it’s often more cost-effective in the long run than traditional timber.
+And if you’re after quality composite decking in the UK, you’ll find it’s often more cost-effective in the long run than traditional timber.

 Key Differences Between PVC and Composite Decking